oxplot/fpx/Readme.md

 device/platform that can pulse light with a reasonable timing accuracy (e.g. Arduino).

+## Licensing

+All the content of this repo including the documentation, hardward design files, firmware and configuration utilities are licensed under the [Revised BSD license](./LICENSE).

 ## History

 [See my blog post](https://blog.oxplot.com/fpx) about fpx and its